bunmin/docker-swoole-laravel-octane/README.md

 Back to root directory if you have running step 2 in [Configure Env File](#configure-env-file), and follow step in bellow :
 1. `$ docker-compose run --rm composer install`, you need install laravel packages for first time.
 2. `$ docker-compose run --rm artisan key:generate`, and generate key for laravel app.
-3. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
+3. `$ docker-compose run --rm npm install`, install node modules.
 4. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.

 After all services done created and without error, you can access `http://localhost` in your browser, then *tada...* your site with docker and laravel octane is running.